Page title

 The CEO liaises with the mayor or president on the local government’s affairs and performance of its functions and may speak on behalf of the local government, with the mayor or president’s agreement.

-Role clarity is vital when different roles work to achieve the same objectives.
-When people understand their roles, better decisions can be made and implemented more effectively, resulting in improved use of ratepayer funds.
+Role clarity is vital especially when different roles need to work together to achieve shared objectives.
+When people understand their roles, better decisions can be made and implemented more effectively, resulting in better outcomes and improved use of ratepayer funds.

-As a minor reform, local governments will now be required to advise the Department of Local Government, Sport and Cultural Industries (DLGSC) when vacancies on the council arise.
+Finally, as of 7 December 2024, local governments are required to advise the Department of Local Government, Sport and Cultural Industries (DLGSC) when vacancies on the council arise.

 Roles of the council and local government staff